Sorumeiji/MapVisualizationProject/README.md

-# :octocat: Map Visualization Project:octocat:
+# :octocat: Map Visualization Project :octocat:

 A visual of information that shows a representation of neighborhood population with tracs displaying different ways of communting in Kansas City.